Johan Djourou: Return to Arsenal

 Shortly after returning from a loan spell at Birmingham City, Djourou made his first Arsenal's appearance of the 2007–08 season, coming against Tottenham Hotspur in the semi-finals of the League Cup, and played 45 minutes before being substituted at half time, as they drew 1–1.
 However, he suffered a groin injury that saw him sidelined for three months.
 Although Djourou returned to the substitute bench in mid–April, it wasn't until on 28 April 2008 when he returned to the first team, coming on as a 78th-minute substitute, in a 6–2 win against Derby County.
 At the end of the 2007–08 season, Djourou made three appearances in all competitions for Arsenal.

 In May 2008, Djourou stated that he would be willing to partner Cesc Fàbregas in midfield after the departure of Mathieu Flamini to A.C.
 Milan.
 Instead, he played in the centre of defence as first choice backup following the departure of fellow Swiss defender Philippe Senderos to A.C.
 Milan on a season-long loan.
 Djourou made his first appearance of the 2008–09 season, starting the whole game, and kept a clean sheet, in a 1–0 win against West Bromwich Albion in the opening game of the season.
 He played in both legs against FC Twente in UEFA Champions League third qualifying round, as Arsenal won 6–0 on aggregate.
 On 22 September 2008, Djourou signed a new long-term contract.
-Following the absent of William Gallas, he started in the next seven matches for the club.
+Following the absence of William Gallas, he started in the next seven matches for the club.
 During his first team run ins, Djourou scored an own goal against Chelsea on 30 November 2008, but Arsenal managed to catch up and went on to win 2–1.
 This lasted until he tweaked his calf in the warm-up and dropped out at the last minute prior to a 2–2 draw against Aston Villa on 22 December 2008.
 After missing two matches as a result, Djourou returned to the starting line-up against Plymouth Argyle in the third round of the FA Cup and helped Arsenal win 3–1.
 Since returning from injury, he found himself in and out of the first team for the club.
 However, on 11 April 2009, in a league match against Wigan Athletic, Djourou suffered a knee injury which later required surgery.
 But he made a recovery from a knee injury and returned to the first team, and came on as a second-half substitute, in a 2–0 win against Middlesbrough on 26 April 2009.
 Djourou later made two more appearances later in the 2008–09 season.
 He went on to make 29 appearances in all competitions.